 Immunization Partnership Fund

 Currently, too few Canadians are being vaccinated and Canada is not meeting its vaccination coverage goals.
-As a result, Canadians still experience preventable illness and death from these diseases.
-Recognizing this public health challenge, the Government of Canada through Budget 2016, committed $25 million over five years in new investments to improve vaccination coverage rates in Canada and address reasons why some Canadians are hesitant to get their vaccines.
+As a result, Canadians are still at risk of needless illness and death from vaccine preventable diseases.
+Recognizing this public health challenge, the Government of Canada through Budget 2016, committed $25 million over five years (2016 – 2021) in new investments to improve vaccination coverage rates in Canada and address reasons why some Canadians are hesitant to get their vaccines.

-Approximately $2-3 million annually was dedicated to the Immunization Partnership Fund (IPF), the Public Health Agency of Canada’s first grants and contributions stream dedicated to improving vaccination coverage by supporting partners in implementing interventions in three priority areas:
+Approximately $3 million annually over 5 years is dedicated to the Immunization Partnership Fund (IPF), the Public Health Agency of Canada’s first grants and contributions stream dedicated to improving vaccination coverage by supporting partners in implementing interventions in three priority areas:

 - Enabling vaccination/healthcare providers to vaccinate their patients: Interventions that improve the ability of vaccinators and public health programs to identify under and un-immunized patients and increase vaccination coverage.